DEFENSE: Why They’re Re-thinking the LCS Fleet

 Our friend and colleague, Aviation Week’s Mike Fabey, is the winner of the 2014 Timothy White Award, given by the American Business Media association to a journalist who demonstrates “bravery, integrity, passion and quality of product.”
 Fabey, Aviation Week’s Naval Editor, was cited for his work detailing design, fabrication and operational problems with the Navy’s Littoral Combat Ship.
 To see more, click here.

 Entry filed under: National Security and Defense, Naval Warfare, News Developments, Technology, Unconventional Warfare, Weaponry and Equipment.
-Tags: 2015 Defense budget, Admiral James Winnefeld, Defense, Littoral Combat Ship, Marine Corps, naval warfare, Navy, Weaponry and Equipment.
+Tags: 2015 Defense budget, Admiral James Winnefeld, Littoral Combat Ship, Marine Corps, naval warfare, Navy, Topics, Weaponry and Equipment.